 A pair with unique magic will befriend him.
 A royal guard captain will protect him.
 Assassins will try to kill him.
 Wilder departs on a desperate quest to search for allies before Abaddon realizes he’s still alive and sets out to destroy him and his new world.

 Won First Place in three categories (Fantasy, Magical Realism, and Metaphysical Fantasy) in the Speak Up Talk Radio 2022 Firebird Book Awards!

 Welcome to my author's page!

 Here you'll find all things related to my published books.
-I'm currently working on Book Three, Shattered Fate, due out in summer, 2024.
+I'm currently working on Book Three, Shattered Fate, due out in late summer/early fall, 2024.